URV-cheminformatics/PDB-CAT/README.md

 Mutation = False
     It is useful in case your are working with different proteins

 ## Blacklist

-The blacklist collects over 280 solvent, ion, co-factor, etc. codes that can bond to the protein structure.
+The blacklist compiles more than 280 codes for solvents, ions, co-factors, and other substances capable of bonding with the protein structure.
-It is a text file that users can modify in case new codes are found, or in case co-factor and solvent are interesting to the analysis.
+This information is stored in a text file that users can edit, allowing for the inclusion of new codes or adjustments related to the significance of co-factors and solvents in the analysis.

 ## Usage/Examples